domin-mnd/cvet/README.md

 - HSLA - Written as an object same as HSL but with alpha channel key (`{ h: 0, s: 100, l: 50, a: 20 }`)
 - CMYK - Written the same as RGB & HSL (`{ c: 0, m: 100, y: 100, k: 0 }`)
 - MAP - Is basically RGB

-> Note: The entire package is typescript friendly.

 ## Getters